alexpisquared/AAV.ScrSvr/Src/AlexPi.Scr/MSGraphSlideshow/README.md

 	https://github.com/microsoft/kiota

  ## 2024-10-05
-  Branch: MSGraph-5-Fixing-Streaming: seems like this is the most advanced version of the code.
+  This branch - MSGraph-5-Fixing-Streaming - seems like the most advanced version of the code.

+ ## 2024-11-10
+	Updated nuget versions & vulnerabilities